 Who would have thought that your favourite sports game could be a danger to your hearing?
 Sports crowds are right up there with concerts and loud symphonies, averaging an ear-piercing 120-130dB loud environment will put you at risk.

 What is that Annoying Sound in my Ears?

 Can you recall a time when you have left a loud venue, like a footy game or a nightclub, and found that you can’t hear as well as you normally can.
 Ever had buzzing, ringing or whistling in your head or ears?
 This is tinnitus.
 Tinnitus occurs when the sound vibrations damage the minute hair cells in the ear.
 Tinnitus is not a condition so much but a symptom, a telltale sign of hearing loss.
 That annoying ringing or buzzing can often go away.
 Sometimes recovery can happen overnight, sometimes it can take a good couple of days.
 But nevertheless, the little cells inside your ear have taken a beating and have been damaged to some extent.
 Repeated exposure to loud noise, will lead to permanent damage if you do not protect your ears.

 Earmuffs are the perfect tool to help block out unwanted noise from crowds, music, sports events, motor racing, airports, or any other sound trigger.

-Earmuffs help people to cope with hyper reactive auditory stimuli and sensory processing disorders, a common concern for those with autistic spectrum,disorder.
+Earmuffs help people cope with hyper reactive auditory stimuli and sensory processing disorders, a common concern for those with autistic spectrum, disorder.

 You Don’t Know What You’ve Got Till It’s Gone!

-Like all of your sense you need to protect them as best you can, after all your ears are the only ones you’ll ever have, it doesn’t take a rocket scientist to work out that they are worth protecting!
+Like all of your senses, you need to protect them as best you can.
+After all, your ears are the only ones you’ll ever have.
+It doesn’t take a rocket scientist to work out that they are worth protecting!